learnk8s/learnk8s.io/src/terraformAks/content.md

 However, before you continue, you should remove the existing Ingress.

-Terraform doesn't recognise resources that it hasn't created.
+Terraform doesn't recognise the resources that it hasn't created.

 You can delete the existing Ingress with: